 Judaism is one of the world's oldest monotheistic religions, steeped in rich traditions and practices.
-The core beliefs of Judaism shape the lives of its followers and provide a framework for their relationship with God, community, and moral conduct.
 Here are ten key beliefs of Judaism explained:

 1. Monotheism